Driversnote-Dev/react-native-kontaktio/README.md

 #### Configuration

 A config object can be passed to the call of the `configure` method with the following fields:

-**ATTENTION**: Configurations are not fully tested and don't work properly yet!

 | Configuration              | Description                       |
 |:---------------------------|:----------------------------------|